hms-dbmi/gehlenborglab-website/_members/morgan-turner.md

 name_degree: Morgan Turner, PhD

 photo: morgan-turner.jpg # this file is relative to `assets/img/members/`
+alt: Headshot of a young white woman with a full smile and long, curly brown hair.
+She is wearing round browline glasses and a white button-up, standing in front of a blue glass background.

 job_title: R&D Manager and Visualization Scientist
 role: staff